Jimbly/dcjam2025/Jimb-TODO.md

 FINAL BUILD
 * update and then enable autoatlas ignore config

+FOR ART
+* space lane tile - `floor 6` is set up to test this for you.
+If not in build mode, you can do `/floor 7` at any time to play the game (if in build mode, it'll error)
+* scrollbar (used in inventory and hall of fame) - test by going to floor 0, getting all the stuff (from the now pink X), opening your inventory
+* if you can remove the title text from the bar and get me a high res version of the text, I can overlay that easy enough to make the title crisper and still work on wider displays
+* if the music guy says his name in the meantime, please update the team image =)

 TODO
 * play game through once (w/ controller?) - put in some new fallback music first
   * first run: